fredokun/defvariant/defvariant.md

       (node (v l r)  (format t "node: val=~A left=~A right=~A" v l r)))

 should generate an error, as in various other misuses of the macro.
-We introduce a condition type for match errors.
+We introduce a condition type for match errors and another one for the warnings.